Sella turcica: Clinical significance

 Empty sella syndrome is the condition of a shrunken or flattened pituitary gland.

 Since the sella turcica forms a bony caudal border for the pituitary gland, a pituitary tumor usually extends upward in the rostral direction into the suprasellar region.
 This can result in compression of the optic chiasm, which lies on top of the pituitary, enveloping the pituitary stalk.
 Compression of the optic chiasm can lead to bitemporal hemianopsia, and, when there is no relevant trauma, this clinical finding is pathognomonic for a pituitary tumor.

 Some pituitary adenomas can extend inferiorly, growing downward and invading the sphenoid bone and cavernous sinus.
 Large adenomas can cause remodeling of the underlying sphenoid bone altering the shape of the sella turcica.

 Sella turcica is also usually used as a reference point with nasion to establish the base of the skull in cephalometric analysis.
 This is commonly done prior to orthodontic treatment.

 Etymology

-Sella turcica is from the Latin words sella, meaning seat, and turcica, meaning Turkish.
+Sella turcica is from the Latin words sella, meaning seat or saddle, and turcica, meaning Turkish.